SuperAwesomeLTD/sa-web-sdk-docs/source/04video.rst

  * data-test-enabled: can be true or false
  * data-post-ad-container: where the ad should be placed
+ * data-has-small-click: whether the whole video surface is clickable, or just a "Find out more" button in the bottom-left part of the screen
+ * data-is-skippable: whether video is skippable (only for videos > 30s)

 Also note that the source parameter of the script tag must only contain the placement format.